 - There’s a tradition of describing dark-skinned anime characters as being from “a south-seas island” which is usually a generic fictional place somewhere to the south of Japan.
 So Choi from Tamako Market or Umiko from New Game (who is specifically from Okinawa) are not considered here.

 - If the characters are an interdimensional alien-like Dark Washu from Tenchi, or a dark elf like Yaoi Ro Dushi from Gate, or a literal Goddess like Urd from Ah!
-My Goddess, they’re not on the list.
+My Goddess, they’re not on this list of black anime characters.

 - If their character design is so stylized that there’s no reason to think the characters are intended to have a link to Africa, like Villetta Nu from Code Geass, I might leave them off the list.